moq-wg/moq-transport/draft-ietf-moq-transport.md

   protocol error and SHOULD terminate the session with a Protocol Violation ({{session-termination}}).

-x (t):
+x (tuple):

 : Indicates that x is a tuple, consisting of a variable length integer encoded as described in ({{?RFC9000, Section 16}}), followed by that many variable length tuple fields, each of which are encoded as (b) above.

 To reduce unnecessary use of bandwidth, variable length integers SHOULD